sheilah-ndiema/Phase-4-final-project/README.md

 ## Backend

-cd into the project directory run 'bundle install' run 'rake db:migrate' run start-server to start the server System dependencies
+cd into the project directory run 'bundle install' run 'rake db:migrate' run start-server to start the server.

 ## Front-end